-Represents annual incentive compensation (i.e., bonus) paid under the RRP.
-See "Compensation Structure-Pay Elements-Details-Annual Incentive Compensation" under the Compensation Discussion and Analysis for a description of the RPP.
+Represents annual incentive compensation (i.e., bonus) paid under the PIP.
+See "Compensation Structure-Pay Elements-Details-Annual Incentive Compensation" under the Compensation Discussion and Analysis for a description of the PIP.

-Includes performance-based restricted stock unit award (three-year cliff vesting) with a grant date fair value of \$3,198,000 granted on March 5, 2019 in connection with the Company's annual equity grant under its LTIP.
+&lt;sup>5 Includes performance-based restricted stock unit award (three-year cliff vesting) with a grant date fair value of \$3,198,000 granted on March 5, 2019 in connection with the Company's annual equity grant under its LTIP.
 Also includes an inducement restricted stock unit award granted to Mr. Bergman on September 9, 2019 with an aggregate grant date fair value of \$6,450,000 in connection with the renewal of his employment agreement with half awarded in the form of a performance-based restricted stock unit award and the other half awarded in the form of a time-based restricted stock unit award.

-Includes the following: (i) \$19,500 matching contribution under 401(k) Plan account; (ii) \$19,776 in excess life insurance premiums; (iii) \$8,424 in SERP contribution; (iv) \$1,425 in excess business travel insurance; (v) \$2,901 in personal commuting expenses for use of the Company's car service; (vi) \$119,884 for the cost of providing administrative services to Mr. Bergman; and (vii) \$300 for the cost of providing telephone services.
-The amount totaling \$123,085 (under items (v), (vi) and (vii) above) was included on Mr. Bergman's W-2 as additional compensation for which he is responsible for paying the applicable taxes.
-Pursuant to his employment agreement, Mr. Bergman is entitled to use of a Company automobile but Mr. Bergman did not use a Company automobile in fiscal 2020.
+&lt;sup>6 Includes the following: (i) \$19,500 matching contribution under 401(k) Plan account; (ii) \$19,776 in excess life insurance premiums; (iii) \$87,898 in SERP contribution; (iv) \$1,188 in excess business travel insurance; (v) \$1,357 in personal commuting expenses for use of the Company's car service; (vi) \$108,316 for the cost of providing administrative services to Mr. Bergman and (vii) \$350 for the cost of providing telephone services.
+The amount totaling \$110,023 (under items (v), (vi) and (vii) above) was included on Mr. Bergman's W-2 as additional compensation for which he is responsible for paying the applicable taxes.
+Pursuant to his employment agreement, Mr. Bergman is entitled to use of a Company automobile but Mr. Bergman did not use a Company automobile in fiscal 2021.

+&lt;sup>7 For each of Messrs.
+Breslawski, Paladino, Benjamin and Mlotek, includes the following: (i) \$20,400 in automobile allowance; (ii) \$19,500 in matching contribution under 401(k) Plan account; (iii) \$341 in excess business travel insurance; (iv) \$15,575, \$9,821, \$12,283 and \$12,283, respectively, in excess life insurance premiums and (v) \$24,596 in SERP contribution (except for Mr. Breslawski whose SERP contribution was \$36,405).
 For each of Messrs.
-Breslawski, Paladino, Benjamin and Mlotek, includes the following: (i) \$15,938 in automobile allowance; (ii) \$19,500, \$16,248, \$16,248 and \$16,248, respectively, in matching contribution under 401(k) Plan account; (iii) \$408 in excess business travel insurance and (iv) \$15,164, \$9,559, \$11,963 and \$11,963, respectively, in excess life insurance premiums.
-For Mr. Breslawski, such amount also includes (i) \$1,096 in SERP contribution and (ii) a \$5,000 service award payment for 40 years of service with the Company.
-For Mr. Benjamin, such amount also includes \$3,775 for the cost of an executive health exam.
+Benjamin and Mlotek, such amount also includes \$3,620 for the cost of an executive health exam.